 - a) You have been attending a seminar that is closed, a spot opens very early in the semester, and the professor agrees that you may add late; - b) Classes cross-listed with Stern (for example, classes entitled "Law and Business of...") may begin after COURSES closes.
-If one of these classes was closed (fully enrolled) when registration via COURSES ended and a spot opens, consideration will be given to students who were bidding on the class, attend the first class, and are given permission to add by the professor.
-If the class was open when bidding ended, students must attend the first class and obtain permission from the professor via email; - c) In rare cases, when there are compelling personal circumstances (i.e. grave illness, family emergency), students may request to add classes after bidding closes but no later than the third week of classes.
+If one of these classes was closed (fully enrolled) when registration via COURSES ended and a spot opens, consideration will be given to students who were bidding on the class, attend the first class, and are given permission to add by the professor. - c) In rare cases, when there are compelling personal circumstances (i.e. grave illness, family emergency), students may request to add classes after bidding closes but no later than the third week of classes.
 In this case, students must talk to Barbara Landress in the Office of Graduate Affairs.
 Note that: - The request will be reviewed by the Assistant Dean for Academic Services and Registration and Vice Dean Randy Hertz - Approval of the professor may be required